 Should you integrate Automatiq shifting with Bosch - and can you?

 You need to decide if you're going to fully integrate the Automatiq shifting with the Bosch system.
 The advantage of doing this is that you can alter the programmed cadence using the Bosch Intuvia display, and you won't need anything else to control the shifting system.

 The alternative is to use your phone or an Enviolo shifter.

 Parts required for retrofitting

 Regardless of whether you're integrating the Automatiq shifting with your Bosch system, you'll need the following:

 Then you need a wire to connect the hub interface to your motor.
 If you're not, you need the Automatiq Wire Harness.
 If you have a Bosch system you'll also need a Bosch Y-Cable.
 This wire ONLY provides power to the Automatiq shifter, with no data connection.
 You can also add a wireless controller (there are two types, CA or CO - they seem functionally very similar, but the CA version protrudes away from the handlebar whereas the CO version extends along the bar), however this isn't compulsory- you can actually control the system with your smartphone, using the Enviolo Automatiq app and a Bluetooth connection.
 It's up to you whether you'd prefer to use your phone or a handlebar-mounted controller.

-Once you've got the parts, it's just a matter of removing the old mechanical hub interface and replacing it with the Automatiq one.
+Once you've got the parts, it's a matter of removing the old mechanical hub interface and replacing it with the Automatiq one.
 Enviolo have a useful video tutorial for the installation process.
 Don't forget to fit the two magnet rings.
 Then you'll need to run the cable between your Bosch motor and the Automatiq hub interface.
 This may require you to fit the Bosch Y-Cable, which may need the motor and battery mount to be removed.
 If you're not integrating the shifting with your Bosch system and you'd prefer not to use your smartphone, install your wireless controller on the handlebar.
 Then you're all set!